waterbear-cloud/paco/docs/paco-config.rst

     ``sdb_cache``: Create a SimpleDB Domain and IAM Policy that grants full access to that domain.
 Will also make the domain available to the Lambda function as an environment variable named ``SDB_CACHE_DOMAIN``.

     ``sns_topics``: Subscribes the Lambda to SNS Topics.
-For each AIM reference to an SNS Topic, AIM will create an SNS Topic Subscription so that the Lambda function will recieve all messages sent to that SNS Topic.
+For each Paco reference to an SNS Topic, Paco will create an SNS Topic Subscription so that the Lambda function will recieve all messages sent to that SNS Topic.
     It will also create a Lambda Permission granting that SNS Topic the ability to publish to the Lambda.

-    **S3 Bucket Notification permission** AIM will check all resources in the Application for any S3 Buckets configured to notify this Lambda.
+    **S3 Bucket Notification permission** Paco will check all resources in the Application for any S3 Buckets configured to notify this Lambda.
 Lambda Permissions will be created to allow those S3 Buckets to invoke the Lambda.

-    **Events Rule permission** AIM will check all resources in the Application for CloudWatch Events Rule that are configured to notify this Lambda and create a Lambda permission to allow that Event Rule to invoke the Lambda.
+    **Events Rule permission** Paco will check all resources in the Application for CloudWatch Events Rule that are configured to notify this Lambda and create a Lambda permission to allow that Event Rule to invoke the Lambda.

 .. code-block:: yaml